 If you’re preparing the pork ahead of time, keep the meat in the liquid to prevent it from drying out.

 Meanwhile, prepare your onions, salsa and cilantro pesto.
 For the salsa, you can increase or decrease the number of jalapenos depending on how spicy you want the salsa.
 If you’re feeling really brave, use a habanero instead of the fresh jalapeno.

 When roasting the jalapeno, you can either do so on directly on the stove top or in the oven.
 If roasting in the oven, roast at 400 degrees F for 7-10 minutes or until the jalapeno has blackened.

 Time to make the pizza!
 I cheated this time and bought a prepared crust, but feel free to make your own dough.

 I was very pleased with this pizza.
-All of the components meshed well together from the herb-y pesto to the tender pork to the sweet onions to the mixture of cheeses.
+All of the components meshed well together from the herb pesto to the tender pork to the sweet onions to the mixture of cheeses.
 The salsa provided heat while adding a fresh element to the pizza.
-I actually even preferred this the next day as cold pizza, but than again, I’m a huge fan of cold pizza.
+I actually even preferred this the next day as cold pizza, but then again, I’m a huge fan of cold pizza.
 Well CPK, I have to hand it to you…great idea for a pizza!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.